New Jersey Avenue Station: Metropolitan Branch

 In 1866, the B&O started the construction of the Metropolitan Branch.
 This would be the second line coming out of the New Jersey Avenue Depot. however it would not be completed until 1873 after years of erratic effort.
 Prior to this new line, travels had to take the train to Relay or Baltimore before getting on the main line.
 The service of this line would continue until it was moved to Union Station in 1907.

 Closure

-In 1907, both the New Jersey Avenue Depot and the Baltimore and Potomac Railroad Station which was located on the National Mall at B Street NW and 6th Street NW shut down to relocate to the newly built Union Station.
+In 1907, both the New Jersey Avenue Depot and the Baltimore and Potomac Railroad Station which was located on the National Mall at B Street NW and 6th Street NW shut down to relocate to the newly built Washington Union Station.
 The B&O Railway decided to start running trains from Union Station as of October 26, 1907, while the Pennsylvania Railway set itself a deadline of November 16, 1907.

 Description

 The 106 ft tall front of the Italianate-style railway depot located on Capitol Hill was dominated by a four-sided clock tower that rose 100 ft.
 The station was 68 ft deep, according to the Baltimore American.
 The inside of the station was a beautiful hall that passengers passed through to get to their trains.
 The station included a B&O ticket office, a freight office and ladies and gentlemen's saloons.
 Just to the north was the main carhouse, which was 60 ft wide and 330 ft in length; its iron roof was supported by granite pillars.

 Passenger services include all Baltimore & Ohio service in and out of Washington.
 In the beginning, passengers traveled to Baltimore, and there they could connect to the rest of the B&O destinations from Newark, New Jersey, to Chicago, Illinois.
 In 1873, the Metropolitan Branch was completed and service from the New Jersey Avenue Station directly to the Midwest was inaugurated.